Uncertainty Quantification for Maxwell's Eigenproblem based on Isogeometric Analysis and Mode Tracking: Motivation and Introduction

 Because of the limitations in the available computational resources, in the early days of such simulations the main focus was exclusively put on lossless two-dimensional (2D) eigenanalysis.
 Meanwhile, even expensive three-dimensional (3D) models including dissipative materials or leaky boundary conditions can be handled routinely.
 Due to the strong dependence of the solution with respect to the geometry, a huge amount of thought and work has been spent on the precise modeling of the resonator's surface and the corresponding boundary conditions.
 Various discretization schemes have been applied to introduce proper computational elements ranging from a flexible irregular triangular mesh \cite{Halbach_1976aa,Rienen_1985aa} to an efficient structured rectangular variant \cite{Weiland_1984aa,Weiland_1985aa}.
 In both cases, special care has been put on the accurate description of the boundary surface to retain the specific convergence order of the underlying method.
-A further step in this direction can be found in the application of \gls{iga}, where the geometric modeling is naturally linked to the utilized \gls{cad} kernels without further approximations.
-Thus, no geometry-related modeling error is introduced.
+A further step in this direction can be found in the application of \gls{iga} \cite{Hughes_2005aa}, e.g. eigenvalue problems \cite{Hughes_2014aa}, where the geometric modeling is naturally linked to the utilized \gls{cad} kernels by using \gls{nurbs}.
+Thus, no geometry-related modeling error is introduced if the \gls{cad} model can be described by \gls{nurbs}.

+Another advantage of \gls{iga} is the inter-element smoothness.
+Quantities of interest, for example the electromagnetic fields in the vicinity of the main axis which are important for subsequent particle simulations, can be obtained with high accuracy \cite{Corno_2016aa}.
+Furthermore, IGA promises faster convergence, i.e., less degrees of freedom are needed for the same accuracy, when compared to traditional polynomial approaches.
+As an illustration, we compare in Fig.~\ref{fig:Convergence} the accuracy of IGA discretizations of Maxwell's eigenproblem on the unit square to Nédélec elements \cite{Monk_2003aa, nedelec1980}.
+It can be clearly observed that higher regularity across elements leads to smaller numerical errors for smooth solutions.
+It shall be noted that, in both cases, there is no geometry-related modeling error.
+A similar comparison for a cylindrical cavity, i.e. a curved geometry, can be found in \cite{Corno_2016aa}.
+In this paper, it is also demonstrated that \gls{iga} is beneficial in terms of computational time.